-The curriculum for Alaska's Dental Health Aide Therapist (DHAT) program was recently approved by the Northwest Commission on Colleges and Universities, through ANTHC's partnership with Ilisagvik College in the North Slope Borough.
+The curriculum for Alaska's Dental Health Aide Therapist (DHAT) program was recently approved by the Northwest Commission on Colleges and Universities, through ANTHC's partnership with Ilisagvik College in Barrow.
 This newly accredited degree program offers DHAT students the opportunity to earn an Associate of Applied Science (AAS) degree.